Paisley, Renfrewshire: Governance and public services

 Paisley is the administrative centre for the council area of Renfrewshire Council, and also lies within the registration county of the same name.
 The town is divided into Community Councils for representation at the most local level.

-Paisley in represented in the Scottish Parliament by George Adam MSP, who holds the Paisley seat.
-For the House of Commons of the United Kingdom the town is divided between two constituencies covering the whole of Renfrewshire: Paisley and Renfrewshire North (Alison Taylor MP) and Paisley and Renfrewshire South (Johanna Baxter MP).
+Paisley in represented in the Scottish Parliament by George Adam of the Scottish National Party (SNP), who holds the Paisley seat.
+For the House of Commons the town is divided between two constituencies covering the whole of Renfrewshire, both of which are held by MPs representing the Labour Party: Paisley and Renfrewshire North is represented by Alison Taylor and Paisley and Renfrewshire South is represented by Johanna Baxter.

 Paisley lies within the Renfrewshire and Inverclyde Division of the Scottish police service and is one of three Area Commands in that division.
 Paisley is divided into five community policing areas: Paisley North-west (incorporating Glasgow Airport); Paisley South-west; Paisley East and Ralston; Paisley South; Gallowhill (as part of Renfrew and Gallowhill).
 Gallowhill is covered by the Renfrew Area Command.
 For judicial purposes, the area forms part of the sheriffdom of North Strathclyde and public prosecutions are directed by the Procurator Fiscal for Argyll and Clyde.

 NHS Greater Glasgow and Clyde is the National Health Service Board serving Paisley and the town's main hospital with accident and emergency facilities is the Royal Alexandra Hospital.
 Strathclyde Fire and Rescue is the statutory fire and rescue service covering Paisley, with one community fire station on the town's Canal Street.

 Water and sewerage is provided in Paisley by Scottish Water, a public body, and water and sewerage charges are collected alongside council tax by Renfrewshire Council, the local authority, on its behalf.
 Renfrewshire Council is also responsible for the provision of waste management in the area.
 Paisley's distribution network operator, the organisation licensed to transmit electricity from the National Grid to consumers, is Scottish Power.